AISyLab/IterativeDLFramework/README.md

 from plot_results import plot_input_gradients_sum
 plot_input_gradients_sum(framework, 10)
 ```
+Also, in the __run_iterative__ method, the user must set __visualization=True__.
 In the above example, it will generate a plot for the sum of input gradients from all epochs during the neural network training in iteration 10.

 ### Plotting input gradients for all epochs ###